Model independent test of the FLRW metric and the curvature in light of DESI DR2: Data and method

 \subsection{Data}

 To construct the $\Ok$ diagnostic we use the transverse and radial modes of DESI~DR2 BAO data within the redshift range covered by the SNIa data.
 These quantities are obtained from the clustering of galaxies measured by DESI, through the analysis of the two-point correlation function of the galaxy distribution.
 The BAO data points and their correlations are taken from \cite{desidr2}, Table IV.
 The redshift bins are uncorrelated, however, we take into account the correlation between the transverse and radial modes.
 We note that, while the measurement $d_\mathrm{M}/r_\mathrm{d}$ does not assume flatness, a flat FLRW universe is assumed in the whole BAO pipeline.
-Additionally, we use two compilations of Type Ia supernovae (SNIa): Pantheon+ and DES~Y5, from which we will reconstruct $\mathcal{D}$ and $\mathcal{D}'$.
+Additionally, we use two compilations of SNIa: Pantheon+ and DES~Dovekie, from which we will reconstruct $\mathcal{D}$ and $\mathcal{D}'$.
 The Pantheon+ sample consists of 1550 spectroscopically confirmed SNIa, spanning a redshift 0.001 to 2.26~\cite{Pantheon+}.
-In contrast, DES~Y5 compiles 1829 SNIa within $0.10<z<1.13$ \cite{DESY5}.
+In contrast, the latest DES~Dovekie compiles 1820 SNIa within $0.025<z<1.144$ \cite{desd_dov}, a re-analysis of the DES~Y5 sample \cite{desy5}.
+For both datasets, the standardisation of the SNIa assumes the $\Lambda$CDM model.
+However, as it was established in \cite{Koo_2020}, the constraints on the light-curve hyper-parameters are independent of the assumed cosmological model.

 When combining the DESI~DR2 BAO data with Pantheon+, we use the five BAO points comprised in $0.510<z<1.484$, as to not exceed the maximum redshift of the SNIa compilation.
-For the same reason, we only use three BAO data points such as $0.510<z<0.934$ when combining them with DES~Y5.
+For the same reason, we only use three BAO data points such as $0.510<z<0.934$ when combining them with DES~Dovekie.